Sitecore/jss/docs/data/routes/docs/fundamentals/services/layout/jss-layout-api/en.md

 The JSS Layout API is a suite of services, clients and data fetchers that facilitate retrieving Sitecore layout data from Sitecore REST and/or GraphQL endpoints.

-## Invoking the Layout Service from JSS
+## Invoking the REST Layout Service from JSS apps

-The Sitecore JSS SDK provides a simple API to make utilizing the Layout Service easier.
+Sitecore JSS provides a simple API to make utilizing the Layout Service easier.
 Enter your configuration into the `fetchOptions` object and pass it into `dataApi.fetchRouteData()`.
 The `fetcher` option enables you to implement whichever data access method you wish.
 JSS ships with Axios, which can be imported from `src\dataFetcher.js`.

 The `dataApi` object is found in the `@sitecore-jss\sitecore-jss` package but is also exposed via the framework-specific SDKs.